| Description:

 constitute new business.

-Q 2 When could new business and new service qualify for
+Q 2 When could new business and new service qualify forusing a reduced crew?

-A When the new business results in having to provide new
+A When the new business results in having to provide newservice to exclusively accommodate the new business.

-Q 3 May a new road switcher assignment be considered as
+Q 3 May a new road switcher assignment be considered asnew business or service?

 crew when providing new service to exclusively accommodate